MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 ## MIPS

-Modifiers are utilized to describe different access types of a symbol.
+Specifiers are utilized to describe different access types of a symbol.
 This serves as a bonus as it prevents symbol references from being mistaken as register names.
 However, the function call-like syntax can appear verbose.